beamzarap-droid/Scientific-Computing/assignment2_markdown_notes.md

 ## Purpose of These Notes

-The main objective of these notes is to give a **clear and organized summary** of how *Monte Carlo Simulation (MCS)* is used in structural reliability analysis.
-These notes are written as **technical study notes** for engineering students who want to understand the basic idea, workflow, and practical use of MCS in a simple way.
+The main objective of these notes is **summarizing** of how *Monte Carlo Simulation (MCS)* is used in structural reliability analysis.
+These notes are written as **technical study notes** for engineering students who want to understand the basic idea, and practical use of MCS.

 The notes cover: